Army vs. Miami (OH) NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Army and its opponents have combined to go over the current 48.5-point total in all three games this season.

-- Miami (OH) and its opponents have combined to score more than 48.5 points in all three games this season.
+- Miami (OH) has combined with its opponents to score more than 48.5 points in all three games this season.

-- The combined points per game average of the two teams, 71.6, is 23.1 points more than Saturday's over/under.
+- The two teams combine to average 71.6 points per game, 23.1 more than the over/under in this contest.

-- These two squads surrender a combined 51 points per game, 2.5 more than this contest's over/under.
+- The 51 points per game these two squads have surrendered to opponents this season are 2.5 more than the 48.5 over/under in this contest.

-- The average total in Black Knights games this season is 50.5, two points more than Saturday's total of 48.5.
+- The average total in Black Knights games this season is 50.5, two points above Saturday's over/under of 48.5.

 - The 54 PPG average total in RedHawks games this season is 5.5 points more than this game's over/under.